 Even Swifties are struggling to defend Taylor’s private jet use

 Swift’s private jet travel has drawn intense scrutiny as she pings from one continent to another to fulfill her global tour dates and attend the NFL games of her new boyfriend Travis Kelce.
-Is the world ready for climate action, Taylor’s version?
 Louise Boyle reports

 Among the many updates this week on Taylor Swift – Grammy record-breaker, cultural bellwether, billionaire pop star and NFL superfan – is the revelation that she recently offloaded one of her two private jets.